 KIDNEY MACRO ANATOMY:

 The kidneys lie in the retroperitoneum, behind all other abdominal organs, and really are shaped like “beans”.
 However, these beans are not identically shaped and are rotated medially.
+The left kidney may lie more cephalad than the right kidney.
 The vessels in this region were covered in a previous chapter but are labeled again in this frontal anatomy diagram.

 The cephalad portion of the kidney is tilted posteriorly.
-Notice in the following image, shown from the examiner’s view of a lateral decubitus patient, that the caudal end of the posterior intercostal space on each side gives a long axis, coronal view of the kidneys.
+Notice in the following image, shown from the examiner’s view of a lateral decubitus patient, that the most caudal intercostal space on each side usually gives a long axis, coronal view of the kidneys.
 Ribs cover the upper third of each kidney.

 The liver is cephalad and anterior to the right kidney and the spleen is cephalad to the left kidney as shown in the next image.